 The cuttings will start producing roots in 2-4 weeks.

-Generally, all varieties of Anthurium are toxic, and so is crystal Anthurium.
+Generally, all varieties of Anthurium are toxic, and so is Crystal Anthurium.

-If the chemical enters the human body, it causes breathing difficulty, swollen lips and tongue, nausea, vomiting, and burning sensation in the stomach.
+If the chemical enters the human body, it causes breathing difficulty, swollen lips and tongue, nausea, vomiting, and a burning sensation in the stomach.